 In the UK, three credit reference agencies hold your data and work with banks and other companies:

 - Equifax is the most used credit reference agency in the UK.
 Equifax offers a 30-day free trial that lets you access your full credit report – be sure to cancel before the trial ends to avoid ongoing fees.
 You can also signup for ClearScore, which is 100% free and uses data from Equifax.

 - Experian gathers, analyses, combines, and processes data that helps businesses understand credit risk.
 You can access your credit report for free with the company and see your score and all your data.

 - TransUnion is a recent entrant into the UK credit referencing market – it bought out CallCredit 2018.
 You can get a one-off snapshot of your credit report from them or sign up for Credit Karma for unlimited access and lending recommendations.

-These companies don’t make decisions about lending – only the place where you’re applying does that.
+These companies don't make decisions about lending – only the place you're applying does that.